 Broadcast domain : A logical division of networks that all nodes can reach eachother at data link layer(layer 2).
 Example: Switches are one broadcast domain.
 Because without any restriction, if one node sends something from one port, all other ports receive it.
 Routers’ each port is one broadcast domain.

-By default Native VLAN is VLAN 1.
-All untagged frames are member of this VLAN.
+By default Native VLAN is 1.
+By default, all untagged frames are member of it.
 This Native VLAN can be changed by a trunk port.
-For example, one trunk’s native VLAN can be VLAN 5.
-And all the untagged and VLAN 5 tagged frames are belong to that Native VLAN, VLAN 5.
-Here the important point is, each end of the connection must be configured with the same Native VLAN.
+For example, think about that, one trunk’s NativeVLAN is 5.
+Here, all the untagged and 5 tagged frames are belong to that Virtual LAN 5.
+Here the important point is, each end of the connection must be configured with the same configuration.

 ISL trunks does not support the NativeVLAN and untagged frames.
-But dot1.q trunks support Native VLAN and untagged frames.
+But dot1.q trunks supports.

-Native VLAN is a security risk at the same time.
+On the other hand, Native VLAN is a security risk.
 To avoid this risk, NativeVLAN can be assigned to an unused port or disabled port.
-You can also make the trunk ports to tag the Native VLAN.
+You can also make the trunk ports to tag the Native Virtual LAN.